A Small Family Business: Quotes by Alan Ayckbourn

 (The Guardian, 5 August 2000)

+"I'm always careful not to be overtly political with any of my works, as I prefer the focus to be on people and characters.
+But that's not to say politics do not influence my characters and their situations.
 A Small Family Business is probably a good example - I had at the time observed that we in Britain, due to the diminished influence of organised religion and lack of any real moral leadership from the government of the time (the play was written during the height of the Thatcher years) had as a nation started creating our own code of ethics.
 These new values, however, tended to differ from person to person without a commonly agreed consensus.
 Right and wrong, in other words, were becoming blurred.
 The action of the play shows what steady personal decline can result from following such social and political codes."

 (Personal correspondence, 2005)